 A GGC celebration was held in November 2013.
 The alleged purpose was for people to finalize the selection of lots and other paperwork.
 No selection took place because no zoning permits had been obtained.
 A GGC celebration was held this April, with my husband and me in attendance.
 Indeed, I was the opening speaker.
 (BTW, I have made no money from the project other than the speaking fee.)
 The alleged purpose was for people to finalize the selection of lots and other paperwork.
 No selection took place because no zoning permits had been obtained.

 Unbeknown to most purchasers, dramatic changes had occurred behind the scenes.
-Through maze-like transfers of cash and authority, Jeff Berwick was shoved out of the project and Ken Johnson was in control.
+Through maze-like transfers of cash and authority, Ken Johnson took control of the project.
 I have sorted out most of the obfuscating tangle and I may soon be writing a history of the labyrinthine matter.
 For the moment, suffice it to say there is basis for various lawsuits; some are being pursued.